 - Easy enrollment, changes, or stops to your contributions using Retirement@Work

 Reminder: You can participate in both the 403(b) and the 457 and the contributions you make do not compete.
 If you want to maximize your tax sheltering contributions, participating in both plans is a great way.
-Voluntary Optional Retirement Plan contributions do compete with voluntary 403(b) contributions.
+Voluntary Optional Retirement Program (ORP) contributions do compete with voluntary 403(b) contributions.

 The Retirement@Work Quick Start Guide is a step-by-step guide that employees can reference when using the Retirement@Work Portal.